raganwald/raganwald.github.com/_posts/2013-03-20-six-questions.md

 ### why

 Entertainment is no reason to try a new technique.
 Neither is learning on someone else's dime.
-Everyone can be entertained ad infinitum reading about enchanted forests[^ef] or How to run a school teaching JavaScript programming.[^hilbert] In this day and age, you have plenty of opportunity to learn on your own.
+Everyone can be entertained ad infinitum reading about enchanted forests[^ef] or schools teaching JavaScript programming.[^hilbert] In this day and age, you have plenty of opportunity to learn on your own.
 Everyone reading this blog has access to personal development environments.
 There's zero need to fool around on a project that has a mission to deliver change in the world outside of your head.

 [^ef]: [A long time ago, in a village far, far away](http://raganwald.com/enchanted-forest/a-long-time-ago-in-a-village-far-far-away.html)
 [^hilbert]: [Hilbert's Grand JavaScript School](http://raganwald.com/2013/02/21/hilberts-school.html)